prometheus/prometheus/docs/configuration/configuration.md

 # Optional label and field selectors to limit the discovery process to a subset of available resources.
 # See https://kubernetes.io/docs/concepts/overview/working-with-objects/field-selectors/
 # and https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/ to learn more about the possible
 # filters that can be used.
-Endpoints role supports pod, service and endpoints selectors, other roles
+The endpoints role supports pod, service and endpoints selectors.
+# The pod role supports node selectors when configured with `attach_metadata: {node: true}`.
-# only support selectors matching the role itself (e.g. node role can only contain node selectors).
+# Other roles only support selectors matching the role itself (e.g. node role can only contain node selectors).

 # Note: When making decision about using field/label selector make sure that this
 # is the best approach - it will prevent Prometheus from reusing single list/watch